ktaylor63/southeast/site/content/endangered-species-act/voluntary-conservation-tools.md

     - Partnership
     - Conservation
     - 'Voluntary Conservation'
-updated: 'February 27th, 2017'
+updated: 'March 8th, 2017'
 ---

 > “In the next 10 years, the Southeast Region will have to evaluate a record number of fish, wildlife and plant species for possible listing as threatened or endangered under the Endangered Species Act.
 Our goal is to conserve them in voluntary and innovative ways for future generations of Americans.” <br> ~Cindy Dohner, U.S. Fish and Wildlife Service Southeast Regional Director

-In order to achieve our goal of self-sustaining populations of fish and wildlife for future generations we need to work together.
-If you or someone you know would like to manage property to conserve wildlife and natural resources we’re here to help!
+We need to work together to achieve our goal of self-sustaining populations of fish and wildlife for future generations.
+If you or someone you know would like to manage property to conserve wildlife and natural resources we’re here to help.
 Contact [Mike Harris](mailto:michael_harris@fws.gov?subject=At-Risk%20Species), our At-Risk Species Coordinator, if you have any questions.

 ## Best Management Practices (BMPs)